 Late blight is such a menace that you are advised to inform your county extension agent if you find it in your garden.

-2. Septoria leaf lesions usually present as numerous tiny brown spots that grow and spread.
+- Septoria leaf lesions, on the other hand, usually present as numerous tiny brown spots that grow and spread.

-This water mold can also infect the fruit, typically starting on the shoulders.
+- This water mold can also infect the fruit in cases of late blight, typically starting on the shoulders.

 While these diseases are all caused by different types of microbes, there are common steps that you may employ to prevent infection.